caerphoto/velum/README.md

 restored if the server needs to be restarted.
 The format, JSONL, is a line-based variant of JSON – each line is its own independent JSON object representing a single comment.

+There is currently no facility for managing comments, but this is something I plan to implement, hence the tab on the admin page.

 Comments are rate-limited by IP address, to prevent some potential abuse.
 The limit is 2 seconds, and not currently configurable.
 There are some other